Announcing Spree Commerce 5.4: A Complete Open Source eCommerce Stack

 Multi-Tenant and White-Label Platforms

-GoDaddy built a custom platform on Spree Commerce that powers over 10,000 stores with per-tenant isolation, custom domain mapping, branded admin experiences, and independent configuration, all from a single codebase.
+GoDaddy built a platform on Spree Commerce that powers over 10,000 stores with per-tenant isolation, custom domain mapping, branded admin experiences, and independent configuration, all from a single codebase.

 Now you can build the same kind of platform with the Enterprise Edition’s multi-tenant module, without the custom engineering GoDaddy invested in.
-Less development, faster time to market, composable from day one, and low maintenance because every tenant shares one upgrade cycle.
+Less development, faster time to market, headless from day one, and low maintenance because every tenant shares one upgrade cycle.
 Whether it is a franchise network, a merchant SaaS, or a brand portfolio, that scale is now available out of the box.

 Multi-Store Commerce